amazon-ion/ion-docs/_books/ion-1-1/src/binary/primitives.md

 # Primitives
-This section describes Ion 1.1's binary _encoding primitives_--reusable building blocks that can be combined to represent more complex constructs.
+This section describes Ion 1.1's binary _encoding primitives_—reusable building blocks that can be combined to represent more complex constructs.

 | Name                                    | Type     | Width                     |